dschmenk/PLASMA/doc/PLFORTH.md

 ### Word for converting string to number:

-`?NUM`: Convert string and length to number, returning number and valid flag
+`NUM?`: Convert string and length to number, returning number and valid flag

 ## Debugging vs Performance